Guides February 14, 2026 10 min read

 Why Lally Columns Fail

 New England basements are tough on steel.
+A rusted or deteriorating column can lose 30-60% of its design strength before you notice visible symptoms upstairs.
 The most common causes of failure:

-- Moisture and corrosion — basement humidity, condensation, and occasional flooding corrode unprotected steel from the outside in.
-The base of the column, sitting on the concrete floor, is the most vulnerable point.
+• Moisture and corrosion — basement humidity, condensation, and occasional flooding corrode unprotected steel from the outside in.
+The base of the column, sitting on the damp concrete floor, is the most vulnerable point.
+Road salt tracked into garages and basements from winter driving accelerates corrosion significantly.

-- Inadequate footings — some older homes have columns sitting on a thin slab with no dedicated footing pad.
+• Inadequate footings — homes built before roughly 1970 often have columns sitting on a thin slab with no dedicated footing pad, or set on loose stones.
 The floor cracks and the column settles.
+Modern code requires a minimum 24”x24”x12” reinforced concrete footing extending below the slab.

 The Replacement Process